tashfooq/nodejs-assessment/README.md

 ### Using promises from fs module instead of callbacks

 So that we can use async/await syntax and avoid callback hell.
-Also, it makes the code easier to read and understand with cleaner error handling.
+Also, it makes the code easier to read and understand with cleaner error handling

 ### Moving file reading logic to userService.ts